 Lex Luthor: What is it about this man of steel that makes my head work so much faster, eh?

 And then Lex went and combined their DNA to create Superboy, technically making him the biological son of Lex and Superman.
+Yes, they technically have a son together!
 That adds even more fuel to the fire.

 From DC's Superman: Doomsday.
 Lex Luthor beating up Superman with kryptonite brass knuckles and acting like they had a bad break up?
 Ho Yay is still at least a little subtle, even with "how could you leave me?"note He's referring to Superman's recent unexpected death.
 Shirtless Lex Luthor straddling a prone Superman and breathing out a triumphant "Who's your daddy?"
 Oooh boy!
 Ahem: That's actually a clone he made of Superman, on whom he's working out his issues, so basically like if there'd been no wrinkles in the project that created Connor in the comic event the movie is based on.
 He then goes into the next room and starts monologuing to Superman's corpse, which he has suspended upright in some kind of glass tube thing after having the clone steal it.
 Doomsday Lex is pulling no punches with this trope.